When is Black Widow released in cinemas? Cast, trailer and more

 The KGB agent turned superhero, also known as Natasha Romanoff, made her Marvel Cinematic Universe debut in 2010’s Iron Man 2 and has since appeared in several blockbuster crossovers.

-After years of being a supporting player, Black Widow is about to take centre stage in her very own self-titled adventure.
+After years of being a supporting player, Black Widow is about to take centre stage in her very own self-titled adventure, albeit later than originally intended due to the ongoing coronavirus pandemic.

 Here’s everything you need to know, but beware – we’ll be entering into spoiler territory for Avengers: Endgame.